nileio/TV_strategynotifier/README.md

 If a trade is edited by TradingView, the data is updated and pushed to the websocket server.
 Your trading bot should keep the open trade id, so if a change is detected it can update the same trade.

+# Limitations

+You got to enter the

 # Thanks

-if you using the script or like it, at least hit the star button or leave a comment.
-It took many hours to create.
+If you using the script or like it, do me a favor and at least hit the star button or leave a comment.
+It took so many hours to create.
-Remember this is strictly for educational purposes !
+Remember this is strictly for educational purposes , dont use it with real trades!